richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_CostManagement.md

 ### Step 4: Install NuGet, Microsoft.Azure.WebJobs.Extensions.EventHubs

-* Error "The type or namespace 'EventHub' could not be found..." must be resolved by adding Nuget.
+* Notice error "The type or namespace 'EventHub' could not be found..."; this must be resolved by adding a NuGet Package

   <img src="https://user-images.githubusercontent.com/44923999/201705526-949273b7-44aa-4eba-b9de-1bb3dfd0ac0b.png" width="800" title="Snipped: November 14, 2022" />

 * Click **Tools** in the menu bar, expand "**NuGet Package Manager**" in the resulting menu and then click "**Manage NuGet Packages for Solution...**"